-“I wish you happiness in 2021,” is written on the little card that the marzipan pig holds in its hand.
+“I wish you happiness in the new year,” is written on the little card that the marzipan pig holds in its hand.
 Such wishes are simply a part of going into the New Year.
-This year, they were particularly intense – everything definitely needs to get better after the pandemic year 2020.
 But how does being happy work?
 What happens in our bodies when we’re happy?
 And can we trigger it ourselves?
 Professor Alivia Masseck from the University of Bremen has the answers.

 One messenger substance cannot be missing in our bodies when it comes to being happy: serotonin.
 Professor Masseck has been carrying out research on the happiness hormone for many years.
 “It ensures that we’re in a good mood.
 That mainly happens in the brain,” explains the researcher, who leads the Synthetic Biology research group at the University of Bremen.
 If our serotonin levels are normal or slightly elevated, we’re in a good mood, can handle failures in a better manner, and have more patience.